2adapt/odslocal-api-documentation/README.md

 ```

-IMPORTANT: when using `fetch` the secret UUID can be easily found by the user (looking at the network activity in devtools), so this example is not recommended.
+**NOTE:** when using `fetch` the secret UUID can be easily found by the user (looking at the network activity in devtools), so this example is not recommended.
 Since the UUID is a "bearer token", anyone who knows it is able to update the municipal indicators.
 So in principle it should be used only to make a simplequickly test the API.